 Glossary of Terms Relevant to the Application

 Alignment of Curriculum, Educational Program, Student Performance Standards: The curriculum of all public schools must be aligned with the New Mexico Common Core State Standards, Content Standards, Benchmarks, and Performance Standards.
 An alignment document—by subject and grade level—lists each of the performance standards, cross- referenced with the instructional materials, and a timeline for when they are addressed.

+Applicant Team: The term “applicant team” includes those actively participating in the planning of the application to establish the proposed charter school; those individuals who will comprise the initial governing body; and those individuals (if any) who will become school employees.
+These individuals will be listed in Appendix A.

 Assessment: A valid formative and summative reliable method(s), tool(s) or system(s) to evaluate and demonstrate progress toward—or mastery of—the academic and non-academic performance goals stated in the application.